Guidelines for the Reserve Books

 b.
 Lecturers and staff may borrow 8 items for 7 days and are not renewable, overdue fine will be charged RM0.50 per day.
 Students and postgraduates may borrow 1 Reserve Book as 2 hours item within library opening hours by depositing their student ID cards, overdue fine will be charged RM1.00 per hour.

 c.
 For the convenience of the teaching requirement, the long-term loan for Reserve Books (main text only) is available for lecturers.
 There is no limit to the number of items on loan, but only the main texts are allowed.
-All applications must be approved by respective Heads of Departments and the course syllabuses must be attached together with the application forms.
+All applications must be approved by respective Heads of Departments and the course syllabuses must be attached together with the application form.
 The Library reserves the right to reject the applications.
 Considering the needs of other users, the loan period is therefore limited to one semester.

 d.
 Under specific circumstances, the Library reserves the right to recall the checked out items.